 Treatment

-Your doctor may also recommend genetic testing, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
+Your doctor may also recommend genetic testinga procedure that analyses DNA to identify changes in genes, chromosomes and proteins, which can be used to analyse tumour DNA to help determine which treatment has the greatest chance of success, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
 They will then discuss the most appropriate treatment option for you.

 Unfortunately, there are limited, effective treatment options for DIPG.
-Surgery is not generally an option for patients with DIPG, because the tumour is not-well contained (of diffuse) and because of its location.
+Surgerytreatment involving removal of cancerous tissue and/or tumours and a margin of healthy tissue around it to reduce recurrence is not generally an option for patients with DIPG, because the tumour is not-well contained (of diffuse) and because of its location.
 Attempting to surgically remove a DIPG tumour would most likely result in neurological damage, and can be fatal.

 Treatment options for DIPG may include:

-- Insertion of a stent to relieve build-up of cerebrospinal fluid (CSF) in the brain.
+- Shunt insertiona procedure to relieve build-up of cerebrospinal fluid (CSF) in the brain.

 Clinical Trials for DIPG

 Clinical trials are research studies performed to test new treatments.
 They present the opportunity for people, particularly those with rare or complex cancers such as DIPG, to receive very new treatments which are not yet available otherwise.
-While these studies have the potential to develop more treatment options, the risk of side effects can be high and are not always known.
+While these studies have the potential to develop more treatment options, the riskthe possibility that something bad will happen of side effects can be high and are not always known.

 Ask your doctors about the availability of clinical trials and whether your child is suitable, as well as any benefits, risks and potential complications that may arise.